 In November 2019, I adapted my Clay Body Mapping Research Method (CERM) and facilitated a clay workshop on menstruation in Nepal funded by Global Action Nepal under the umbrella of Dr. Sara Parker’s British Academy-funded project, ‘Dignity Without Danger’: Collaboratively Analysing Stigma and Taboos to Develop Innovative Strategies to Address Menstrual Exclusion in Nepal’.
 This workshop was undertaken by activists, educators and researchers working in the menstruation sector in Nepal.

-I designed the new Clay Embodiment Research Method (CERM), which incorporated clay body mapping and photography, for my PhD research in Nepal.
-This involved co-facilitating seven participatory clay body mapping workshops which were ‘themed’ around the reproductive bodies of women and men and enabled trafficked women in Nepal to talk about their reproductive health knowledge.
+I designed the new CERM), which incorporates clay body mapping and photography, for my PhD research in Nepal.
+This involved co-facilitating seven participatory clay body mapping workshops ‘themed’ around the reproductive bodies of women and men and enabled sex trafficked women in Nepal to discuss their reproductive health knowledge.
 Photography of the women’s clay work was then used to expand on these conversations in a group interview.
 This research had educative benefits for the trafficked women and girls from Asha Nepal and Centre for Awareness and Promotion Nepal (CAP Nepal) who took part in the research.
 These outcomes are reported here.

 In Nepal, the CERM is known as ‘mato ko khel’ (play with clay), a term coined by some Nepalese women from Asha Nepal who participated in clay workshops during my fieldwork in Nepal.